todogroup/ospology/ospo-book/content/en/03-chapter.md

 ### Collaborating With External Regulators

-External regulators aren't included in the flower diagram, as this is a specialized case.
+External regulators aren't included in the flower diagram, as this is a special case.

 Organizations are subject to various external regulators that influence and shape their policies and processes.
 These regulators ensure compliance with legal requirements, ethical standards, and industry-specific guidelines.
 Some external regulators include: